- Launch the Dynamic Function eXchange Wizard by selecting this option under the Tools menu or from the Flow Navigator.

 - Click Next to get to the Edit Reconfigurable Modules page.
 Here you can see the shift_right RM already exists, and there are add, remove and edit buttons on the left hand side of the window, above the RMs.
 Click on the blue + icon to add a new RM.

-- Click the Add Directories button to select the shift_left
+- Click the Add Directories button to

 Fill in the Reconfigurable Module field to be